Alzheimers.net

 Physical therapy can make the difference between getting up off the toilet or not.

 Loss of memory is a great source of frustration for the person with Alzheimer’s and their loved ones.
-Physical therapy involves regular physical activity that improves the flood of blood to the brain.
+Physical therapy involves regular physical activity that improves the flow of blood to the brain.

 A research study found that 40 minutes of physical activity, four times a week over one year lead to growth in the hippocampus.
 The hippocampus is the part of the brain responsible for memory.
 There was also shown to be increases in both the gray and white matter of the brain.
 Damage to the gray and white matter is a common symptom of Alzheimer’s.